Foat/kickstart.dotfiles/README.md

 See `./example/run.sh` for some comments on how to use environment variables.

 ### Template Variables
 In template files, replaceable variables are presented like `{{ TEMP_BW_SESSION }}`.
 The program will replace these variables with the corresponding environment variable values.
 You can provide variables in base64 format (used for multiline variables); use the `env_base64` config parameter for that.
-It will be decoded before replacing the template variable.
+They will be decoded before replacing the template variables.

 ## Requirements